 Step 3 - Invoke a WebSocket API¶

 This wizard takes you through the steps of creating a new application, subscribing, generating keys, and generating an access token to invoke the API.

 You can use any application (e.g., JWT or OAuth) to subscribe to the API.

 Invoke the API by using an authorization header by executing the following command.

 wscat -n -c wss://localhost:8099/echowebsocket/1.0 -H "Authorization: Bearer [accesstoken]"

-There are clients (specially browsers) that do not allow to add headers to the Websocket handshake.
-In such cases, you can send the access token for the Websocket API invocation as a query parameter named
+There are clients (especially browsers) that do not allow to add headers to the WebSocket handshake.
+In such cases, you can send the access token for the WebSocket API invocation as a query parameter named

 access_tokenby using the command below:

 wscat -n -c "wss://localhost:8099/echowebsocket/1.0?access_token=[accesstoken]"

 BasicAuth and API Key do not work for the security of WebSocket APIs.